MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram illustrating the addition of makers with more skills to an environment for advanced makers  which has relaxed governance ](media/environment-strategy/image9.png)

-Figure Add more capable makers to an environment that has relaxed governance rules.
+*Figure: Add more capable makers to an environment that has relaxed governance rules.*

 ### Organize developer environments by region or business unit